 If you're using a PowerBook or iBook with Macintosh OS X:

 - 1. From the Apple menu, select System Preferences, then click Display. - 2.
-Select VGA Display or Color LCD, click Arrange or Arrangement, then put a check mark in Mirror Displays.
+Select the VGA Display dialog box, click the Arrange tab, then put a check mark in Mirror Displays.

 The message Not Supported is displayed.